remykarem/remykarem.github.io/books/src/crypto-book/src/digital_signature.md

 > 💡 Typically we say _sign_ with the private key and _verify_ with the public key instead of "encrypt" and "decrypt" respectively.

-Signing usually involve a hash function and padding.
+Signing usually involves a hash function and padding.

 * RSA
     * PKCS1-v1.5